codekashyap/codekashyap/README.md

 ## **Hello there, I'm Priyanshu Sharma**
 - I am a senior at the Institute of Technology, Nirma University 🎓, pursuing a BTech in electrical engineering.
-- I am also pursuing a BS in Data Science and Applications from IIT Madras 🎓.
+- I am also pursuing a Bachelor of Science in Data Science and Applications from IIT Madras 🎓.
 - I have an interest in the fields of data science and machine learning.

 ## **Connect with me:**